14 SEO Trends That Will Impact Your Website in 2022

 Already, entities are becoming a huge factor for search, and the way search results will display to users.
 The technology is only going to become more sophisticated, making it one of the most significant SEO trends that we will see this year.

-Video content will continue to contribute to SEO trends in 2020.
-In 2018 alone, people spent an average of 67 minutes of consuming video content each day.
+Video content will continue to contribute to the way websites rank in Google.
+Over the last 12-months, people spent an average of 67 minutes of consuming video content each day.
 With each year, we can expect that number only to grow.
 It is a long established fact that video content is a good way to drive conversion with visitors, however, did you know that video content is five times more likely to drive a conversion than written content?

 Video content is only becoming a more valuable SEO trend this year.
 Videos attract and retain visitors, and pages with videos are 53% more likely to be displayed on page one of Google.
 The most significant adjustment that we are noticing this year is the shift in quality.
 Users are looking for videos that help them to learn more about a product, service, or subject.